Lindeneg/clenv/README.md

 ### Error handling

-Errors are accumulated — all config keys are validated, and every failure is reported, not just the first one.
+Errors are accumulated.
+All config keys are validated, and every failure is reported, not just the first one.

 ```ts
 type EnvError = {